essenius/FitNesseFitSharpSelenium/README.md

 # FitNesseFitSharpSelenium
 This repo contains a fixture to enable automated testing of web applications using Selenium WebDriver, along with a number of demo FitNesse pages.

-There is a [newer version using .NET 5.0](tree/net5_0).
+There is a [newer branch using .NET 5.0](../../tree/net5_0).
 Once that is stable, it will supersede this version.

 # Getting Started
 1. Download FitNesse (http://fitnesse.org) and install it to C:\Apps\FitNesse